 As gorgeous as this backpacking journey is, you will want to be used to high altitudes.
 Over the course of the trek, you will hit altitudes above 10,000 feet and soaring to 13,000 feet.
 Hiking at this elevation can cause dehydration quickly.
 It’s a good idea to drink water regularly as you hike.

 Experienced adventurers know to double up their fluid intake for two weeks before departing for the high country or desert.
 This way your body retains the water you need to sustain high temperatures and altitudes.
 Be sure to include some electrolytes too.

 The Epic Loop takes you to Blue Lake, the Continental Divide, Lake Ann and the majestic Canejos Falls.
-It can also provide changing weather, and even snow in early to mid-June; as well as cold nights where the temperature can dip to 30° and sudden rain showers.
+It can also provide changing weather and even snow in early to mid-June; as well as cold nights where the temperature can dip to 30° and sudden rain showers.

 For this adventure, we made sure we had the right gear for the climate.
 We chose to sleep in hammocks rather than tents as they are lighter to carry and less likely to attract scorpions.
 I also chose the TETON Sports TrailHead +20 Degree F Ultralight sleeping bag and was comfortable for all 3 nights.

 There is abundant wildlife on this trek as well.
-We saw elk, deer, woodpeckers and caught some beautiful trout.
+We saw elk, deer, and woodpeckers and caught some beautiful trout.
 Thankfully we did not see any grizzly bears.
-Back at base we learned from a park ranger that the last grizzly bear sighting in Colorado was in the South San Juan wilderness in 1979 (killed during a dramatic attack involving self-defense with arrow in hand), and some speculate that grizzlies may still roam the area.
+Back at base, we learned from a park ranger that the last grizzly bear sighting in Colorado was in the South San Juan wilderness in 1979 (killed during a dramatic attack involving self-defense with arrow in hand), and some speculate that grizzlies may still roam the area.

 Cooking Trout Over an Open Fire